data-skeptic/blog/sponsored/2017/periscope-data-cohort-charts.md

 However, a much harder question is, how do the most recent episodes compare to each other in terms of the decline in downloads?

 I'd been putting off looking into this important bit of analytics simply because it was going to take me a little time to do the non-trivial data munging to answer the question.
-However, all that changed when I discovered PeriscopeData's cohort grid option.
+However, all that changed when I discovered Periscope Data's cohort grid option.

 The cohort grid works like an Excel Pivot table.
 I could have done my analysis in Excel, but with [Periscope Data](https://www.periscopedata.com/skeptics), the charts are always up to date and can be scheduled for delivery to my inbox every morning.